nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Edit todo application deadline : `edit_deadline`

-Edits the deadline of the specified todo from current available todo list
+Edits the deadline of the specified todo task from current available todo liss.

 Format: `edit_deadline INDEX by/DEADLINE`
 - Edits the deadline of the specified `INDEX` to the specified `DEADLINE`.